trevisanj/PFANT/fortran-old/README.txt

-Compiling versions of old code.
+This directory contains compilable versions of old code.